learn-co-curriculum/combine-reducers/README.md

 The `combineReducers()` function allows us to write two or more separate reducers, then pass each reducer to the `combineReducers()` function to produce the reducer we wrote above.
 Then we pass that combined reducer to the store in `src/index.js`.
 Let's write some code, and then we'll walk through it below.
+Change the code in `manageAuthorsAndBooks.js` to the following:

 ```javascript
 import { combineReducers } from "redux";